piccolo-orm/piccolo_api/docs/source/crud/piccolo_crud.rst

 Operators
 ~~~~~~~~~

 As shown above you can specify which operator to use.
-The allowed operator are:
+The allowed operators are:

  * lt: Less Than
  * lte: Less Equal Than